QS Orchestra

 "Eyes on the road."

-Every composition we ship visibly carries this principle — and the WAR-ROOM observer pattern that pairs with it.
-Decomposable to atomic primitives.
-Recomposable into emergent capabilities.
+Every composition we ship visibly carries this principle — and the QA observer pattern that pairs with it.
+Architecture visible end-to-end.
+Capabilities that compound.

 "Workers stay focused.
 Helpers materialize, deliver, and dissolve.
 Observers watch silently and report later."